-RINI encourages Stay-Away Agreements in a conference with the alleged perpetrator and their parent/guardian.
+RINI encourages Stay-Away Agreements in a conference with the alleged perpetrator and his or her parent/guardian.
 If the parent/guardian is unavailable or unwilling to attend the conference, the school may note this on the agreement.
 A Stay-Away Agreement may include the following elements: